A Family-friendly Story For All Ages

 “I don’t know the dog’s name, and that’s a shame, because he deserves some of the credit in the story, too.
 Anyway, this dog was old and it was to be his last hunt.
 But he was the best dog there was, so along he came with Mr. Collier.
 One more important job to do for the President before he retired.
 They were all mighty serious about getting President Roosevelt a bear on that last day as you can probably tell.

-“They all set out from the hunting camp with the President very early that last morning, and soon enough that famous dog and other hounds caught scent of a bear.
+“They all set out from the hunting camp with the President very early that last morning, and soon enough that famous dog and other hounds caught the scent of a bear.
 They started barking up a storm and ran off together on the bear’s trail.
 Mr. Collier told the President, not wanting to see him ride on horseback through all the rough brush, woods and such, to just hold tight and sit a spell and wait here in this such and such spot with his friends, and he and the dogs would quick enough round up that bear and chase it back to him to shoot it.
 He was the best tracker there was so he could say something bold like that, you see.
 “Jest you wait right here”, he said.

 “Then off Mr. Collier went on horseback lickety-splickety, with his group of helper fellas, the famous dog and a bunch of other hounds all a-bayin’, blewin’ and broo-hooin’ all through the forest in hot pursuit of the bear, making such a racket for all to hear.

 “Now as time passed on things got quiet.
 There was still no sign of a bear and no one hearing any dogs broo-hooin’ anymore, just several hours of sitting and waiting around.
 It being past noon by then, the President’s companions gave up hope of ever seeing that bear and suggested they all go back to the lodge for lunch.
-They knew the President was let down over the hunt, and didn’t want reporters telling everyone that he was hungry and unfed, too!
+They knew the President was let down over the hunt and didn’t want reporters telling everyone that he was hungry and unfed, too!
 Ever seen a picture of ol’ Teddy Roosevelt, darlin’?
 Don’t look like he missed out on many lunches in his time, so off they all rode back to the lodge.

 “Well don’t you know it, low and behold just a bit later here comes the tracker man, Mr. Collier, and his helper fellas all on clippity-cloppity horses trampling thru the brush, together with the famous bear hunting dog leading the pack of noisy hound dogs ‘a barkin’ and broo-hooin’– all a-chasing after one very tired and worn out old black bear.
 What a commotion it must have been!
-And they was at the very spot where he had left the President and his friends to wait, darlin’, because he was the very best at that job after all and knew what he was doing all along.
+And they were at the very spot where he had left the President and his friends to wait, darlin’, because he was the very best at that job after all and knew what he was doing all along.
 It just took a while longer than anyone had expected because that old bear had given them quite a chase.

 “Now imagine, here they are with that bear exactly where he said for President Roosevelt to be– but no President Roosevelt to shoot it!
 So after all that, they kept on a-goin’ and hounded that bear yet another mile up the way until he plopped down into a water hole.